Art Therapy & Counseling Program Curriculum

 - The completion of a master's Capstone Project allows students to apply knowledge in the continuum of practice in art therapy, specality areas of focus, and research.

-- While the core curriculum has a mental health focus, other non-clinical areas of emphasis are offered such as Art Therapy in the Schools and Medical Art Therapy.
+- While the core curriculum has a mental health focus, other non-clinical speciality areas offered are: schools, medical, geriatric, and trauma informed art therapy, depth psychology/Jung, and license preparation.

 - Personal art making is required across the curriculum in a variety of assignments, including visual journaling.